-- Make sure everything students write is relevant to the title and that the bullet points take this into account - Keep titles simple but if the title has two or more elements, make sure students cover each of them sufficiently - Make use of your Controlled Assessment Adviser to check task titles - Prepare language which is commensurate with the student's ability.
-Lower ability students can be disadvantaged through trying to use complex structures with which they struggle to communicate effectively - Advise students not to attempt sentences that are too complex if they are not able to reproduce them accurately from memory - Practise using verb tables in the dictionary with students in advance of Stage 3. - Advise students to work on a range of ways of expressing opinions and of justifying them - Encourage the student to prepare a TPF and take full advantage of it by using the bullet points and writing a few key words next to each - Encourage use of English words on the TPF if it helps - Ensure that all students know what is meant by a conjugated verb
+- Make use of your Controlled Assessment Adviser to check task titles and assist with devising tasks. - Make sure everything students write is relevant to the title and that the bullet points take this into account. - Keep titles simple but if the title has two or more elements, make sure students cover each of them sufficiently. - Prepare language which is commensurate with the student's ability.
+Less able students can be disadvantaged through trying to use complex structures with which they struggle to communicate effectively.
+Such students should be encouraged to focus on getting their message across clearly. - Advise more able students to work on a range of ways of expressing opinions and of justifying them. - Encourage the student to prepare a TPF and take full advantage of it by using the bullet points and writing a few key words next to each. - Encourage use of English words on TPF if it helps. - Ensure that all students know what is meant by a conjugated verb and check all TPFs to ensure no conjugated verbs appear on them.